soodoku/military-experience/ReadMe.md

 **Data on Military Experience of US Presidents**

-[From George Washington till Barack Obama](USPresMilExp.csv).
-Columns and their description:
+[From George Washington till Barack Obama (csv)](USPresMilExp.csv).
+Column names and their description:

 | Colulmn Name   	  | Description   |
 | --------------------|---------------|